Relative Strength Index – Your Key to Strong Signals

 - When the RSI breaks the 60 level from top to bottom, place a Sell Stop pending order 15 pips below the candlestick where the cross happened.
 The Stop Loss should be 5-10 pips above the local high.

 - When the indicator breaks below the 50 level, place another pending order below the candlestick of the cross.
 Remember about the Stop Loss.
-It will be above the local high as well.
+It'll be above the local high as well.

 - When the index breaks above the 30 level, close the position with your profit.

 Do you remember we recommended comparing signals from at least two indicators or an indicator and a candlestick?
-It’s a crucial rule that will help traders keep their money.
+It's a crucial rule that will help traders become more successful.

 The Relative Strength Index is similar to the Stochastic Oscillator.
-That’s why you can use both to get a stronger signal.
-Another indicator that can help you is a MACD indicator.
-It differs from the RSI, so that the signal could be even stronger.
+That's why you can use both to get a stronger signal.
+Another indicator that can help you is the MACD indicator.
+It differs from the RSI, so the signal could be even stronger.

 Find a Trend